LuminaStudioLtda/LuminaStudioLtda/README.md

 ## 👥 Our Team

 We are **5 founding partners** with complementary skills, working together to deliver projects that exceed expectations.
 Each member brings their expertise — from front-end to back-end, from web development to the Roblox universe.

-> *"A team united by a passion for technology and the desire to build projects that truly illuminate."*

 ---